Honchkrow/DeconE/README.md

 - CD14_mono
 - MAIT

 The second dataset comes from mouse tissue.
 Tissue level deconvolution is also an important question, such as the prediction of tissue origin from human liquid biopsy.
-[Han, *et al.*](https://doi.org/10.1016/j.cell.2018.02.001) built a scRNA-seq atlas for the mouse with high quality and decone adopted this study to perform in silico mixing.
-For a solid simulation, decone adopted 7 tissues from the femal fetal mouse and 1500 cells for each tissue.
+[Han, *et al.*](https://doi.org/10.1016/j.cell.2018.02.001) built a scRNA-seq atlas for the mouse with high quality and DeconE adopted this study to perform in silico mixing.
+For a solid simulation, DeconE adopted 7 tissues from the femal fetal mouse and 1500 cells for each tissue.

 - stomach
 - lung